 There are six bedrooms on the first floor (can be set up as doubles or twins).
 One can be used as a stand-alone apartment as it connects to a separate downstairs sitting room and kitchen.
 They’re all white offset with pale grey, with high thread count Egyptian cotton and soft pillows, fluffy grey towels, grey framed windows, copper bedside lamps, and plenty of wardrobe space.
 Most have pale, polished, minimalist walk-in showers (one room has a bath), double basins and lovely toiletries.
 The three in the original house have double-height, exposed beam ceilings.
 All rooms have views over the greenery outside, and one has an egg-smooth freestanding bath.

 Dordogne Boutique Villa is self-catering, with a high-spec minimalist kitchen that’s well thought out for cooks: lots of worktop and storage space, an American fridge and a large range cooker.
 You’re greeted with a welcome basket of cheese, bread, wine, beer, and so on, while it’s five minutes by car to the local boulangerie for morning croissants and groceries from the local markets.
 For warmer days, there's an outdoor kitchen with a sink, fridge and gas barbecue, and a big shaded table for alfresco meals.

-Rebecca can offer dinner on request, or there are some great restaurants in neighbouring villages, and you'll receive recommendations on arrival.
+There are some great restaurants in neighbouring villages, and you'll receive recommendations from the owners.
 During July and August, there are night markets nearby where you can go to eat and drink from food stalls while listening to a local band: nearby Beaumont du Périgord (five minutes' drive) holds its weekly shindig on a Monday.

-Rebecca and Greg can also recommend several superb local chef services who can come and cook you a meal at home (or bring you the prepared ingredients) if you don’t feel like self-catering or going out.
+They can also recommend several superb local chef services who will come and cook you a meal at home (or bring you the prepared ingredients) if you don’t feel like self-catering or going out.

 - Coffee / tea making